 We’re expecting almost all of the major smartphone manufacturers to either launch a 5G device or show off prototype 5G devices over the next few days, weeks and months.
-These are the 5G phones we’re looking forward to dreaming of buying.
+These are the 5G phones we’re looking forward to dreaming of being able to afford.

 Samsung 5G phones

-Samsung recently unveiled the Galaxy S10 5G, a supersized version of the Galaxy S10 that supports 5G.
+In February 2019, Samsung launched the Galaxy S10 5G, a supersized version of the Galaxy S10 that supports 5G.
 It’s an absolute monster, featuring a 6.7-inch display, triple rear cameras, dual front cameras, a 4500mAh battery and all the trimmings.
-Though Samsung is yet to announce pricing or specific release details, it says the handset will be out this summer.

-Also on its way is the long-awaited Galaxy Fold.
-Samsung hasn’t released a huge amount of information on its folding phone yet, but says 5G and LTE models will be available.
+Also potentially on its way is a 5G version of the Samsung Galaxy Fold.
 It features a 4.6-inch, HD+ Super AMOLED outer display, and a 7.3-inch, QXGA+ Dynamic AMOLED inner ‘Infinity Flex’ display that opens up like a book.
 When the Fold is closed, it essentially looks like two phones stuck together.

 Xiaomi 5G phones

-Xiaomi unveiled the 5G version of the Mi Mix 3 at its MWC 2019 conference, and the best thing about it might just be the price.
-Not something we think we’ve ever said about a 5G phone before.
+Xiaomi unveiled the 5G version of the Mi Mix 3 in February, and the best thing about it might just be the price.
+Not something we think we’ll say about too many 5G phones.
+Not yet, anyway.

-The Xiaomi Mi Mix 3 5G has the Snapdragon 855 chipset and the Snapdragon X50 5G modem on board.
-Otherwise it’s the same as its 4G predecessor.
+The Xiaomi Mi Mix 3 5G uses the Snapdragon 855 chipset and the Snapdragon X50 5G modem.
+Otherwise it’s the same as its predecessor.
 There’s the same 12-megapixel dual cameras around the rear, the same 24-megapixel and 2-megapixel cameras on the front, and the same 6.39-inch display as before too.

-However, the price is, of course, different.
-The Xiaomi Mi Mix 3 5G will cost €599 (most likely £599 in the UK) when it goes on sale in May.
-That’s only €100 more than its predecessor, which isn’t too bad considering that OnePlus’ CEO, Pete Lau warned only back in December 2018 that 5G phones might cost between $200-$300 extra.
+But the price is, of course, different.
+The Xiaomi Mi Mix 3 5G will cost €599 (most likely £599 in the UK) when it goes on sale on May 23.
+That’s only €100 more than its predecessor, which isn’t too bad.

 LG 5G phones